 8. Learn about protective styles

-You need to learn about this because its not every time you would want to carry an afro.
-You need to protect those ends.
-You need to switch up your looks once in a while.
+You need to learn about this because its not every time you would want to wear an afro.
+You need to protect those ends and switch up your looks once in a while.

 Protective styling is a hairstyle that helps protect your hair from damage and too much manipulation.